 Specifies the number of bytes the compiler uses to represent enumerations.
 The pragma affects all subsequent enum definitions until the end of the compilation unit or until another #pragma enum directive is encountered.
 If more than one pragma is used, the most recently encountered pragma is in effect.
-This pragma overrides the ENUM compiler option, described on page 118.
+This pragma overrides the ENUM compiler option, described on page "ENUM" on page 93.